calmjs/calmjs.webpack/README.rst

 offer their own package management system typically lack comprehensive integration with |npm| by default.

-The outcome is that a project is typically forcibly split into two completely separate projects, or a single project has two separate deployment systems that do not necessarily talk to each other.
-This results in issues including, but not limited to, end-users having difficulties reproducing the build, or that the deployment process of the deployable client-side artifacts being tightly coupled to the underlying source repository for the package.
-Ultimately, this leaves the users of the backend language not having a way to convey these information across package boundaries for reuse by other downstream packages, for instance, to provide methodologies for development of extensions and plugins.
+A common way to address this issue is that a package may be forced to be split into two, or at the very least a completely separate deployment system is used, in order for the JavaScript tools to manage the front- end facing parts.
+On top of this, these separate systems do not necessarily communicate with each other.
+This results in issues such as difficulties in building the software stack, deployments being flaky and non-reproducible outside of the project's context, limiting reusability of all the components at hand as the entire process is typically tightly coupled to the underlying source repository.
+Ultimately, this leaves the users of the backend language not able to convey front end deployment information across package boundaries for reuse by their dependents (e.g. for other downstream packages to extend the package in ways that promote reusability in a way that is well-tested.)

-This kind of self-contained behavior also plagues |webpack|_, where each `Node.js`_ package provide the resulting artifact, but not necessarily the methods that went into generating them.
-Sure, most typical use case can be addressed by simply specifying the entry point, however for systems that offer unspecified plugin-based systems this quickly becomes problematic, since webpack requires all imports be known at build time.
+This kind of self-contained behavior also plagues |webpack|_, where each `Node.js`_ package provide the resulting artifact, but not necessarily the methods that went into generating them in a form that is reusable.
+Sure, most typical use case for those packages can be addressed by simply specifying the entry point, however for systems that offer dynamic plugin-based systems this quickly becomes problematic, as webpack requires that all imports be known at build time.
 This makes arbitrary extensions very difficult to implement without a separate system that acts as an overseer for what modules names are available and where they might be.

 As the goal of the `Calmjs framework`_ is to allow Python packages to expose their JavaScript code as if they are part of the |npm| managed